goeltanmay/SecurityBot/REPORT.md

 Our bot will aid users while performing the following tasks:

-1. Check security vulnerabilities of an application when bot is integrated with the repo for the first time.
+__1. Check security vulnerabilities of an application when bot is integrated with the repo for the first time.__

 In this case, github signals the bot through installation_repositories event, which contains details of newly added repository, to check the code present in the repository against any potential vulnerabilities.